 Our writing curriculum has been developed to inspire children to want to write for a range of purposes.

 We teach the children specific skills to be able to effectively express their ideas and thoughts when writing for a wide selection of outcomes.

 Our English writing units vary in stimuli and where possible we make links with our history, geography and science units.
 Our units are based around: picture books, chapter books, visual literacy (animations), folk tales, traditional tales, poetry and real-life events.
 We encourage the children to focus on each writing outcome’s purpose, audience, language and layout and to think like a reader when writing.
 The children have time to self-edit their own work, but also time to work with their partner to peer-edit their work.

 All staff plan engaging writing lessons following the EYFS, KS1 and KS2 National Curriculum and high quality texts are selected to help form the unit of work.
 We teach English as whole class, so that all our children have access to the age-related skills and knowledge contained in the National Curriculum.

-Grammar and punctuation knowledge and skills are taught through English lessons as much as possible.
-Teachers plan to teach the required skills through the genres of writing that they are teaching, making it more connected with the intended writing outcome.
+Spelling Punctuation and Grammar skills are taught as an integral part of English lessons.
+Teachers plan to teach the required skills through the genres of writing that they are teaching.

-Children will become confident in writing and be able to use writing across a range of genres.
-Children of all abilities will be able to succeed in all English lessons because work will be appropriately scaffolded and differentiated according to abilities.
-Pupils will have good knowledge on how to edit their work to ensure that they can adapt their writing and improve it.
-Secure subject knowledge will enable teachers to apply appropriate challenge for all learners.
+Children become confident in writing and be able to use writing across a range of genres.
+Children of all abilities are able to succeed in all English lessons because work is appropriately scaffolded and differentiated.